MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-proxy-settings-23h2.md

 Here are some important considerations to keep in mind before you configure proxy settings:

 - Understand that proxy settings are separate for three different components and features for Azure Stack HCI (`WinInet`,`WinHttp`, and Environment Variables).
-You must configure the proxy settings for all the required components and any additional features that you plan on using.
+You must configure the proxy settings for all the required components and any other features that you plan on using.
 - Although each component has specific command parameters and proxy bypass list string requirements, we recommend keeping the same proxy configuration across the different component and features.
 - We don't support authenticated proxies using username and password due to security constraints.
-- If you're using SSL inspection in your proxy, you'll need to bypass the required Azure Stack HCI and its components (Arc Resource Bridge (ARB), Azure Kubernetes Service (AKS), etc.) outbound URLs.
+- If you're using SSL inspection in your proxy, you need to bypass the required Azure Stack HCI and its components (Arc Resource Bridge, Azure Kubernetes Service (AKS), etc.) outbound URLs.
 - Each of the three proxy components on the operating system has specific proxy bypass list string requirements.
 Don't use the same string for all three components.

 ## Configure proxy settings for WinInet